Ulverston Canal Regeneration Group

 Through hard work, generous donations, grants and pulling together Ulverston Canal has been transformed and is now regularly used by the community and tourists.
 The Group has liaised with the owners, organised litter picks and launched events and festivals that have become part of Ulverston's annual calendar.

 In October 2016 we were honoured to win Heart of Ulverston Environmental Award in 2016.

 In 2018 we became a charity.
 This meant we were able to access further grants in order to complete some much needed regeneration.

 Seldom Seen Walks

-A free app called Seldom Seen is a walking audio tour which explores the hidden assets, stories, histories and nature of the wider area of Morecambe Bay.
+In order to get more insight about the area, there is a free app called Seldom Seen that you can download from Apple Store or Google Play.
+A walking audio tour which explores the hidden assets, stories, histories and nature of the wider area of Morecambe Bay.
 The walks cover Ulverston Canal Foot, Backbarrow, Hincaster and Heversham, Fort Walney and Sunderland Point.
-You can download it from the Apple Store or Google Play.
-There are also beautiful paper maps you can buy.
-More information can be found at Art Gene.

 Canal Memories from the Oral History Project.

 The swimming nets- in a sheltered part of the bay there was a semi-circular set of nets where I learned to swim – posts still visible today.
 They kept you safe from being swept out to sea.